Vehicles – Is it Better to Own Inside or Outside of a Company?

 All other vehicles not mentioned are considered a passenger vehicle.

 A key detail with the designation of a vehicle as a passenger or a motor vehicle is that it is determined in the year of purchase.
-For example, if an extended cab truck is purchased on the last day of the fiscal year and is used that day 90% or more for business it will be considered a motor vehicle regardless of whether or not it is used 90% or more for business thereafter.
+For example, if an extended cab truck is purchased on the last month of the fiscal year and is used that day 90% or more for business it will be considered a motor vehicle regardless of whether it is used 90% or more for business thereafter.

 Rules for Passenger Vehicles

 As mentioned, if a vehicle is considered a passenger vehicle, there are limitations that are placed on it.
 Note that motor vehicles do not have these limitations.
 Limitations on passenger vehicles include: